The Bedtime Stories We Tell Ourselves and Others: Part 3 of 4

 If the intent was to illuminate, his publisher would have hired an editor to punch the manuscript up.

 There’s more than one way to bore.
-Once-popular writers like William Bulwer-Lytton, inspiration for the Bulwer-Lytton Fiction Contest, are seen as boring today because they were writing for an audience that didn’t have access to as many images.
+Once-popular writers like William Bulwer-Lytton, the inspiration for the Bulwer-Lytton Fiction Contest, are seen as boring today because they were writing for an audience that didn’t have access to as many images.
 Bulwer-Lytton is extremely verbose.

 You’re not going to gain any benefit from boring yourself to sleep, other than sleep itself.
 It will be related in a way that you’ll make no connections to anything else in your brain.
 Making connections is how you learn.
 It doesn’t work that way.